VerenaK90/Clonal_hematopoiesis/README.md

 - [Real data](#real-data)
   This section explains how the model was applied to the actual data.

 To reproduce (parts of) the analysis, please download the supplementary tables, the associated data from Mendeley (doi: 10.17632/yvxdb7t3yk.1) and adjust the directories in [Settings.R](Settings.R).
-Refer to [Before you start](#before-you-start) for a list of R libraries used.
+Refer to [Before you start](#before-you-start) for a list of R libraries that should be installed.

 ## Before you start

 Download and install R v4.2.0 and the following packages on your computer:
 - CRAN
+  - bedr v1.0.7
   - ape v5.6-2
   - phytools v1.2-0
   - phangorn v2.10.0